 The following subcommittees have been identified.
-Minnesota STAC members are encouraged to participate on one or multiple subcommittees.
+MNSTAC members are encouraged to participate on one or multiple subcommittees.
 The subcommittees can be comprised of non-members.
-Each subcommittee will have an assigned non-NRCS lead and an NRCS advisor.
+Each Subcommittee will have an assigned non-NRCS lead and a NRCS Advisor.
+Please note that not all the subcommittees are active at any given time.